SGNL-ai/adapter-template/README.md

    find pkg/ -type f -name '*.go' | xargs -n 1 sed -n -e 's,github\.com/sgnl-ai/adapter-template,github.com/your-org/your-repo,p' -i
    ```

 1. Modify the adapter implementation in package `pkg/adapter` to query your datasource.
 All the code that must be modified is identified with `SCAFFOLDING` comments.
+More implementation details are discussed in the [Understanding this Template](#3-understanding-this-template) section.
+For these steps, the code can be left as-is just to get the adapter server running.

 1. Create an `ADAPTER_TOKENS` file which contains the tokens used to authenticate requests to the adapter server.